Financial Aid - MAP Students

 Financial Aid Award Letter

-A Financial Aid Award Letter is sent to the student upon Muskingum's receipt of the FAFSA and the student's registration for the semester.
-Financial aid is awarded and disbursed by semesters, with the academic year amounts divided by the semesters in the year.
-For each award year financial assistance will be awarded based on the assumption of three semesters of attendance.
+A Financial Aid Award Letter is sent to the student's Muskingum email upon Muskingum's receipt of the FAFSA and the student's registration for the semester.
+Financial aid is awarded for the year (so before awarded the financial aid office needs to know your enrollment plans for all terms in the award year.
+Loans are disbursed half in the first term awarded and half in spring semester, if the student meets the criteria of having completed 20 weeks and 12 hours.
+For each award year financial assistance will be awarded based on when the student starts and how they progress with weeks and credit hours.
 The award letter will reflect the hours and tuition costs for the appropriate semester and the assistance the student is eligible for.

 When you file your FAFSA online at www.fafsa.gov you will be offered the option of using IRS Data Retrieval to transfer your 2013 federal tax information directly from the IRS into your FAFSA application.
 If you use IRS Data Retrieval for your initial FAFSA submission your chances of being selected for verification by the Department of Education (a process which requires you to submit tax information to the Financial Aid Office) is significantly reduced.